chengmania/MaidenheadtoLatLon/README.md

 Print Form Data

-Add a print statement in your app.py to see the form data being submitted:
+Add a print statement in your mtoll.py to see the form data being submitted:

-python
-Copy code
     if request.method == 'POST':
         print("Form Data:", request.form)

 Check the console output when submitting the form to ensure that grid1 and grid2 are present.

 Browser Developer Tools